wolfpackmars2/moneyguru/README.md

 mentoring you.
 If that's the case, please refer to [the open ticket on the subject][contrib-issue] and let's get started.

+## Windows maintainer wanted

+As [described on my website][nowindows], v2.9.x serie of moneyGuru is the last one to support Windows unless someone steps up to maintain it.
+If you're a Windows developer and are interested in taking this task, [don't hesitate to let me know][contrib-issue].

+## OS X maintainer wanted

+My Mac Mini is already a couple of years old and is likely to be my last Apple purchase.
+When it dies, I will be unable maintain the OS X version of moneyGuru.
+I've already stopped paying for the Mac Developer membership so I can't sign the apps anymore (in the "official way" I mean.
+The download is still PGP signed) If you're a Mac developer and are interested in taking this task, [don't hesitate to let me know][contrib-issue].

 # Contents of this folder

 This package contains the source for moneyGuru.
 Its documentation is